Le Bouveret

 Le Bouveret (/fr/) is a village in the commune of Port-Valais in the Swiss canton of Valais.
 Situated at the southernmost end of Lake Geneva and close to the French border, Le Bouveret is very much tourism-oriented with several amusement attractions, including the Swiss Vapeur Parc and the waterpark Aquaparc.
-Le Bouveret is also the seat of Cesar Ritz Colleges, a Hospitality school.
+Le Bouveret is also the seat of Culinary Arts Academy Switzerland, the #1 Culinary and Pastry Arts School in Switzerland.